|

 only real differences

-are the likes and dislikes of the operator,mostly
+are the likes and dislikes of the operator, mostly

 concerning the weight,

+sounds and ergonomics of individual machines.
 As for the claims made on ebay

 from some sellers of detectors it is truly laughable